syncbuddy/.github/profile/README.md

-## Welcome to repo buddy!
+# Welcome to repo buddy

-`repo-buddy` handles the boring work of repository management for you.
+[repobuddy] handles the boring work of repository management for you.

 It is a GitHub App that updates repositories in your organization based on the configurations in your `.github` repository.